-Local family shocked after 2-year-old escapes locked house, walks down street before dawn
+Family shocked after 2-year-old escapes locked house, walks down street before dawn

-INDEPENDENCE, Mo. — A metro family is back together after their toddler managed to unlock the front door and leave in the middle of the night.
+INDEPENDENCE, Mo.
+(WDAF) — A metro family is back together after their toddler managed to unlock the front door and leave in the middle of the night.

 Her parents and a child safety expert explain how you can avoid this happening at your home.